choopy21/docs.rewst.help/documentation/workflows/configuring-your-workflow-tasks/advanced-workflow-operations.md

 The "_Run as Org_" option allows the workflow action to run in the context of another organization.

+Note that "_Run as Org_" cannot be run as the Parent Organization.

 ### With Items

 "With Items" is the equivalent to your "foreach" in other languages.